salesforce/rules_spring/springboot/unwanted_classes.md

 - the MD5 hash of the classfile bytes differ

 The dupe class checking feature requires Python3.
-If you don't have Python3 available for your build, *fail_on_duplicate_classes* must be False.
+If you don't have Python3 available for your build, *dupeclassescheck_enable* must be False.
 See [the Captive Python documentation](../python_interpreter) for more information on how to configure Python3.

 *Advanced:* In some cases, you will have a classes that are duplicated and would normally fail this check - but you cannot remove them.
-There is an [allowlist](#duplicate-class-detection-allowlist) feature that will ignore specific jars with duplicated classes.
+There is an [ignorelist](#duplicate-class-detection-ignorelist) feature that will ignore specific jars with duplicated classes.

 ### Removing Unwanted Classes by Removing a Dependency in the BUILD File